UdayGajul/Production-and-Payroll-Management-System-PPMS/README.md

 - Provides a user-friendly interface for efficient management of production processes.
 - Generates detailed reports to aid in decision-making and analysis.
 - Utilizes MySQL database for storing and retrieving production data.
-- Designed to streamline workflow, reduce manual recording and analysis of production and salaries, and improve overall productivity within the organization.
+- Designed to streamline workflow, reduce manual recording and analysis of production and payroll, and improve overall productivity within the organization.
-- Additionally, it includes functionality to manage and save salary information for workers.
+- Additionally, it includes functionality to manage and save payroll information for workers.

 `This comprehensive set of features is why it is named the Production and Payroll Management System.`
 ## Download Executable & User Manual